 "You know," Al began, "you really should've been more against them.
 You're the oldest."

-"Who says I have to be a jerk about them?"
-James asked, getting warm under the collar.
+"But who says I have to be a jerk about them?"
+James retorted, getting warm under the collar from all the attention.
 He picked up his book again but found he couldn't continue reading with Al needling him.
 "You know, he's an all right bloke, Al. And need I remind you we grew up with him?"

 "Ah, talking about Lily and Teddy again, I see," Harry said as he entered the kitchen through the back door.
 He picked up an apple and bit into it.
 "You all grew up together."